umer-saleem/historical_word_embeddings_harry_potter_dataset/README.md

 ## Requirements
 The following libraries need to be installed for the successful execution of the code:

-Pandas
+1. Pandas
-Numpy
+2. Numpy
-Matplotlib
+3. Matplotlib
-Scikit-learn
+4. Scikit-learn
-TensorFlow
+5. TensorFlow

+Analysis of Word Similarity and Relationship
+The trained embeddings were analyzed using various techniques.
+The word similarity was calculated using the cosine similarity between the vectors.
+The relationship between words was analyzed using the nearest neighbors and clustering techniques.
+The results were visualized using plots and heatmaps.